gicentre/litvis/documents/tutorials/geoTutorials/geoFormats.md

 ## 4. Feature Properties

-The `id` is a useful and concise way of identifying a single property in a topoJSON file, but onle one `id` is permitted for each feature. topoJSON and GeoJSON files that need to store multiple attributes for each feature may store `properties` objects that can have any number of json objects associated with them.
+The `id` is a useful and concise way of identifying a single property in a topoJSON file, but only one `id` is permitted for each feature.
+TopoJSON and GeoJSON files that need to store multiple attributes for each feature may store `properties` objects that can have any number of json objects associated with them.
 Here is an example of our two-region topoJSON file where each feature contains no `id` but instead the properties `myRegionName` and `myPopulationCount`:

 ```Javascript